 Donations to the library are recognized on bookplates and on catalogue records.
 In honour and in memoriam recognitions may be noted in both places.

 The VHEC produces video testimonies of survivors and witnesses of the Holocaust wishing to tell their stories.
-Individuals with first-hand experience of the Holocaust are encouraged to contact the VHEC by phoning 604-264-0499
+Individuals with first-hand experience of the Holocaust who are interested in contributing their recollections are encouraged to contact the VHEC by phoning 604-264-0499

 or emailing firstname.lastname@example.org

-A pre interview meeting will be set up so that the interviewer and interviewee may get to know one another and allow the interviewer to formulate questions for the interview.
-Interviewees are asked to a sign video release form before recording commences.
+A pre-interview meeting will be set up so that the interviewer and interviewee may get to know one another and allow the interviewer to formulate questions for the interview.
+Interviewees are asked to a sign a video release form before recording commences.

 Potential donors looking to contribute pre-recorded testimonies may contact the archivist by phoning 604-264-0499